-The Southwest Companion Pass lets one person fly free with you (with a $5.60 per way government fee) after accumulating 110,000 of Southwest Rapid Rewards points.
-You can download my free guide for step-by-step directions on how to easily earn this pass in just a few months.
-And it’s easier than it’s ever been RIGHT NOW!
+The Southwest Companion Pass lets one person fly free with you (with a $5.60 per way government fee) after accumulating 110,000 Southwest points.
+You can download my free guide below for step-by-step directions on how to easily earn this pass in just a few months.

 Here are 6 reasons to start earning your Southwest Companion Pass TODAY: